phanphuc3111/phanphuc3111/README.md

 - 👋 Hi, I’m @phanphuc3111
-- 👀 I’m interested in solving problems, algorithm exercises
+- 👀 I’m interested in solving problems, creating interesting things with programming
-- 🌱 I’m currently learning python's modules, I'm finished with the basics
+- 🌱 I’m currently learning some python's modules, I'm finished with the basics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...